Three-dimensional AdS black holes in massive-power-Maxwell theor: Black hole solutions

 where

-where the prime and double prime are the first and the second derivatives versus $r$, respectively.
+where the prime and double primes are the first and the second derivatives versus $r$, respectively.
 It is easy to find the solution of Eq. (\ref{heq}) as

-where $q$ is an integration constant which is related to the electric charge and $l$ is an arbitrary constant with length dimension which is coming from the fact that the logarithmic arguments should be dimensionless.
+where $q$ is an integration constant related to the electric charge and $l$ is an arbitrary constant with length dimension, which comes from the fact that the logarithmic arguments should be dimensionless.

 It is notable that the electromagnetic field tensor is given by